aroemers/mount-lite/README.md

 You like it?
 Feel free to use it.
 Don't like it?
 The original Mount is great!

+> NOTE: [This blog post](http://www.functionalbytes.nl/clojure/mount/mount-lite/2016/02/11/mount-lite.html) explains in more detail why mount-lite was created and what it offers.

 ## Table of contents

 * [Usage](#usage)